May 16

 1/4″ elastic

 I used a yard each of the black and the Elizabeth.
 I used half a yard each of the Melrose and Fancy.
-I used about 66 inches of piping cord, 4 purse strap hardware squares, 1 magnetic snap, 2 yards of fusible fleece and 2.5 yards of Craft Fuse interfacing.
+I used about 66 inches of piping cord, 4 purse strap hardware squares, 1 magnetic snap, 1 yard of fusible fleece and 2.5 yards of Craft Fuse interfacing.
 I would guess that I used about 30″ of elastic, but I actually was using up scraps.

 The pattern